-I’ve written or edited more than half a dozen books about the history of technology and science.
+I’ve written or edited several books about the history of technology and science.
 Each was extraordinarily fun to write and each posed challenges in terms of gathering evidence and creating narrative.
 And, at some point in writing every one of them, I promised myself and anyone who would listen that if I could finish it, I would never write another.
 I haven’t kept the promise.
 The research for my books has taken me to some great places: from museums in Venice to observatories in Chile and Hawaii to rifling through boxes of correspondence in Silicon Valley.
 I am currently at work on a couple of new book projects which are mentioned below.

 This collection of essays, written by more than a dozen leading historians of science (and co-edited by myself and Michael D. Gordin) looks at the intersection of science, money, fame in the 1980s.
 It is, in many ways, a sequel to the 2016 collection Groovy Science which explored science and the counterculture in the 1970s.
+The authors argue that greed was an ever-present and expansive trait of science during this time, encompassing a host of behaviors such as covetousness, acquisitiveness, rapaciousness, and conspicuous consumption.

 Making Art Work: How Cold War Engineers and Artists Forged a New Creative Culture (The MIT Press, 2020)